 We love attending guitar shows like the Philly show in this

-but we will try to get to as many as possible.
+but we will try to get to some when possible.
 Here Mike is

 holding his compROSSor and Chorus pedals.

 Now that many vintage and high end guitars are too expensive for most people to collect, it leaves vintage and boutique effects as a good, enjoyable alternative.
 And they take up a lot less room under the bed!
 While vintage and boutique effects are often more expensive than a new mass-produced pedal, you will not lose money on them like most pedals which are usually worth half of what you paid once you plug them in.
 I have bought/traded many vintage pedals back from customers for their full purchase price as they are worth more every year.
-Our Analog Man brand pedals often sell on Ebay for nearly as much as they cost new.
+Our Analog Man brand pedals often sell on Ebay for more than they cost new.
 We, like Gibson, Rolex, Mercedes, etc don't sell our own products new on ebay.
 Sometimes they go for much higher than new, on pedals with a waiting list.
 So Analog Man pedals are an excellent investment.
 Handmade pedals like ours are easily repaired by anyone, as there are no special proprietary parts used, and construction is clean and simple.
 Most of the mass produced (usually Chinese made) pedals are disposeable, as the parts are unavailable or impractical to change.
-So even though a US made handbuilt pedal may cost more up front, it will often be cheaper in the long run.
+Even the majority of "boutique" pedals are now made at three big factories by robots now.
+So even though a US-made handbuilt pedal like ours may cost a little more up front, it will often be cheaper in the long run and certainly keep more resale value.

 We have been lowering prices so now most of our pedals are sold for the minimum price allowed by the manufacturers, making us very competitive on pricing.
 If you see lower prices somewhere, it might be good to check if they are an authorized dealer and sell with a manufacturures warrantee.
 Most effects dealers "guitar pedals dot coms" simply work out of a corner of their bedroom with no overhead and no way for a customer to check things out, while we have a large modern facility (with a clean restroom!).
 We also have a fully equipped workshop for repairs and mods, and separate rooms for our office equipment and storage.
 We have our store in the highest traffic area of the town, 1/2 mile from the highway.
 This allows us access to a lot of great services, and makes it easy for you to find us.
 When you buy a pedal from us, you are helping the economy in many ways as we buy products and services from many companies - printers, circuit board houses, accountants, shipping companies, storage companies, magazines (ads), graphic artists, metal manufacturers, utilities, painting shops, machine shops, board designers, electronic distributors, insurance companies, internet companies, etc, most of which are not needed by people selling pedals on the side.
 We are also not a huge company run by investors with the real work done at minimum wage.
 And we don't have to tell you that our service is the fastest and best in the world, just ask anyone who has actually dealt with us.
 For these reasons I hope you can realize the benefits of buying from Analog Man.